Mughal painting: Origins

 No miniatures survive from the reign of the founder of the dynasty, Babur, nor does he mention commissioning any in his memoirs, the Baburnama.
-Copies of this were illustrated by his descendents, Akbar in particular, with many portraits of the many new animals Babur encountered when he invaded India, which are carefully described.
+Copies of this were illustrated by his descendants, Akbar in particular, with many portraits of the new animals Babur encountered when he came to India, which are carefully described.
 However some surviving un-illustrated manuscripts may have been commissioned by him, and he comments on the style of some famous past Persian masters.
 Some older illustrated manuscripts have his seal on them; the Mughals came from a long line stretching back to Timur and were fully assimilated into Persianate culture, and expected to patronize literature and the arts.

 The style of the Mughal school developed within the royal atelier.
 Knowledge was primarily transmitted through familial and apprenticeship relationships, and the system of joint manuscript production which brought multiple artists together for single works.
-In some cases, senior artists would draw the illustrations in outline, and more junior ones would usually apply the colours, especially for background areas.
+In some cases, senior artists would draw the illustrations in outline, and more junior ones would usually apply the colors, especially for background areas.
 Where no artist names are inscribed, it is very difficult to trace Imperial Mughal paintings back to specific artists.